meldontaragon/cdw-unit-cell-generator/README.md

 	14. Strain b axis (T/F)
 	15. Strain c axis (T/F)

+In addition to those options above, the following two options can be added after to specify the amount of strain:

+       16. Minimum strain (%)
+       17. Maximum strain (%)

 The a', a'', b', and b'' parameters are the two-vectors that specify the super-cell size.
 These describe how the super-cell is constructed in terms of the original a and b lattice parameters (where b is at 120 degrees to